Sebastian, Florida

 Sebastian is the most populous city in Indian River County, Florida.
 It is located at the confluence of the St. Sebastian River and the Indian River.
-It is the largest city in Indian River County and the biggest population center between Palm Bay and Fort Pierce.
-The city's economy is heavily reliant on tourism.
-It is located near many natural and scenic areas such as Pelican Island National Wildlife Refuge, Sebastian Inlet State Park, and St. Sebastian River Preserve State Park.
+It is located near the Pelican Island National Wildlife Refuge just inland of the Atlantic Ocean.

-In 2020, the population recorded by the U.S. Census Bureau was 25,054.
+As of the 2020 census, Sebastian had a population of 25,054.

 Sebastian is a principal city of the Sebastian−Vero Beach Metropolitan Statistical Area, which includes all of Indian River County.